Fairy Bower, Queensland: Demographics

+Education

+There are no schools in Fairy Bower.
+The nearest government primary schools are Gracemere State School in neighbouring Gracemere to the south and Port Curtis Road State School in Port Curtis to the south-east.
+The nearest government secondary school is Rockhampton State High School in Wandal to the north.
+There are numerous non-government school in neighbouring The Range to the north-east and in other Rockhampton suburbs.

 Big Bulls

 The roundabout (often called the Yeppen roundabout presumably taking its name from the nearby Yeppen Yeppen Lagoon) where the highways meet is well known for the large statue of a Brahman bull that stands in the middle of the roundabout, being one of seven Big Bulls that decorate Rockhampton, which regards itself as the Beef Capital of Australia.
 The group of bull statues is listed as one of Australia's big things.

 This particular bull attracts some criticism for facing towards the city so approaching motorists are welcomed to the city by a view of its rear end which includes its large testicles.
 The theft of the testicles from the bulls is a common prank and they frequently have to be replaced.
 Some residents also feel that the bull statues over-emphasise one aspect of the city and should be relocated to less prominent locations.
 However, there is strong public support for the retention of the bulls.